 The serenity isn’t only found in the rooms.
 At The Cadogan you’ll find many ways to wind down after exploring the bustle and colour of London.

 Step outside and enjoy privileged access to Cadogan Place Gardens.
 A green sanctuary in Chelsea and one the city’s best kept secrets, little has changed here since it was laid out in 1886.
 Sweeping lawns and ornamental planting invite you to stretch out with a book.
 The tennis courts are the perfect place to work on your serve.
 We can arrange picnics and provide blankets or board games for you to while away the hours.
 For traditional pampering, the Spa Suite offers a choice of luxurious massages, facials and beauty treatments.

 Indulgence can be hungry work, but at The Cadogan we have something for every appetite.
-Adam Handling, one of the UK’s hottest young chefs, is at the helm of our culinary offerings and has created a wonderland of gourmet delights.
-Tap into your sense of nostalgia with Afternoon Tea at Cadogan’s, a stylish lounge that offers Adam’s interpretation of the timeless classic.
+Tap into your sense of nostalgia with Afternoon Tea at Cadogan’s, a stylish lounge that offers an interpretation of the timeless classic.
 Sip a coffee while people watching on the terrace.

 After, why not saunter through to The Bar and enjoy a classic, no-fuss cocktail.
 Pull up a stool and trade stories with the barman, or bring your nearest and dearest to a cosy table.
 The setting is ideal for a trip down memory lane.

 The night is yours to conquer.
 From our base you’re perfectly positioned to experience the delights of London after-dark; but perhaps your plush room is just too tempting.
 Whichever you pick, we’ll help you make the most of it.
 As Oscar Wilde said, “To live is the rarest thing in the world.”
 And at The Cadogan, we ensure every moment is a treasure.